TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+This shows that regardless of the size of data, piping and chaining are very similar.
 So, nope.
 Piping is not a slower version of using `data.table`.
-Rather, it is about using the fast features of `data.table` that will give you the benefit, not how you pipe/chain.
+Rather, it is about using the fast features of `data.table` that will give you the benefit, not if you pipe or chain.

-To see how this ends up working, consider:
+To see how piping with data table ends up working, consider:

 {% highlight r %}
 dt[, z := rnorm(1000)] %>%